ArendPeter/JavaGuide/mydoc/5d_VariableInit.md

 homepage:
 ---

-So far we've been preceding variable names with their type most of the time however that's not always the case.
+So far we've been preceding variable names with their types most of the time.
+However, that's not always the case.

 ~~~java
 class VariableExample{